-DLLs that are specified in the AppInit\DLLs value in the Registry key HKEY\LOCAL\MACHINE\Software\Microsoft\Windows NT\CurrentVersion\Windows are loaded by user32.dll into every process that loads user32.dll.
+DLLs that specified are in the AppInit_DLLs value in the Registry key HKEY LOCAL MACHINE\Software\Microsoft\Windows NT\CurrentVersion\Windows are loaded by user32.dll into every process that loads user32.dll.
 In practice this is nearly every program.
 This value can be abused to obtain persistence by causing a DLL to be loaded into most processes on the computer.[[Citation: AppInit Registry]]